 You should now see all of the AES3 and Mic/Line inputs (on the left) and IP channels (on the right).
 This view is ideal for connecting the device I/Os to the IP channels of the Tx streams.

-The Connect and Disconnect buttons are used to make and unmake connections as follows.
+The Connect and Disconnect buttons are used to make and break the connections (in the same manner as on the 'Stream Routing' page).

-Then click Connect - the dotted (preview) line changes to a solid line and the "Connected Source" field updates.
+To make the connection, click on Connect - the dotted (preview) line changes to a solid line and the "Connected Source" field updates.

 Using Disconnect

-To remove a connection, select either a source or destination and click Disconnect.
+To break a connection, select either a source or destination and click on Disconnect.

-- If you disconnect a destination, then the connection is removed and the "Connected Source" field clears.
+• If you disconnect a destination, then only the one connection is removed and the "Connected Source" field clears.

 When you click Connect (or Disconnect), the assignments are made in one operation.
 For example, to connect eight sources to eight destinations.

-- If there are eight sources and only four destinations, then the first four sources are assigned consecutively to the first four destinations.
+• If there are eight sources and only four destinations, then the first four sources are connected consecutively to the first four destinations.

-- If there are two sources and eight destinations, then the sources are repeated to each pair of destinations (as shown below).
+• If there are two sources and eight destinations, then the sources are connected (left/right) to each pair of destinations (as shown below).

 Remember to reverse the filters to connect the receiver's IP channels to the device's physical outputs.